San-Francisco-Write-The-Docs/meetups/planning/agendas.md

 * What is the topic of the next meetup?
 * Date and time of the next meetup.

+**Planning Future Meetups**:

+* Choose a topic for the next meetup, directly after hosting one (or sooner)
+* Check the WTD/STC calendar before setting the date
+* Set up a final meeting two weeks before the event, to confirm that everything is done

 ## For Final Meeting to Wrap Up Event Planning